CleanTech and renewable energy sector

 We’re committed to working with clients in tackling climate change.
 We’ve closed some of the most important CleanTech and renewable energy projects in the market during recent years.
-Our highly experienced CleanTech team provides a full and seamless range of practical and innovative solutions to our clients on CleanTech and renewable energy projects, both domestically and internationally.
+Our highly experienced CleanTech and renewable energy lawyers provide a full and seamless range of practical and innovative solutions to our clients on CleanTech and renewable energy projects, both domestically and internationally.

-At Browne Jacobson we are known for being experienced, trusted advisors across a wide range of clean technologies including hydrogen, wind, solar, battery, EV charging infrastructure, waste, biomass, nuclear and tidal.
+At Browne Jacobson, our renewable energy lawyers are known for being experienced, trusted advisors across a wide range of clean technologies including hydrogen, wind, solar, battery, EV charging infrastructure, waste, biomass, nuclear and tidal.

-Our CleanTech and renewables practice also includes drafting and negotiating commercial energy contracts.
-We act for sponsors, equity investors, debt financiers, E&I major corporates, public sector clients, tech SMEs, University spinouts, contractors, construction companies, developers, landowners and energy purchasers, and are familiar with the concerns and objectives of all the participants in these transactions.
-With our in-depth understanding of renewable energy and the wider energy sector, we are able to use existing know-how and add value at the point of instruction with little or no learning curve.
+Our CleanTech and renewable energy law advice also includes drafting and negotiating commercial energy contracts.
+We act for sponsors, equity investors, debt financiers, E&I major corporates, public sector clients, tech SMEs, university spinouts, contractors, construction companies, developers, landowners and energy purchasers, and are familiar with the concerns and objectives of all the participants in these transactions.

 Most importantly, we’re committed to driving forward the important issue of environmental sustainability and climate change.
 We recognise that tackling climate change and achieving net zero is of fundamental importance, with this commitment underpinning every client relationship.
 We work closely with you, engaging in debate and policy making, and using our strong contact base to facilitate connections and collaboration.

-Advising award-winning H2GO Power on investment rounds and R&D collaborations to develop its proprietary hydrogen storage technology and AI platform.
+We advised on investment rounds and grant funded R&D collaborations for H2GO Power, an awardwinning developer of green technology using its proprietary hydrogen storage technology and software.

 “I also want to thank the excellent work of the Browne Jacobson team on this project, whose in-depth knowledge of our business and experience in this sector has been invaluable.
 As usual they went the extra mile to help us achieve this successful outcome.”